winkm89/teachPress/readme.txt

 * Changed: Style improvements for better support for WordPress 4.4+
 * Bugfix: Fixed the problem with including wp-load.php for generating feeds and exports (#35)
 * Bugfix: Fixed a bug in the tinyMCE plugin which leads to wrong default parameters for [tplist]
 * Bugfix: Fixed a optical sort order problem with assessments
+* Bugfix: Inproceeding renamed to Inproceedings because the singular form doesn't exist

 = 5.0.20 - (05.11.2016) =
 * New: French translation added (Thanks to Alexandre Touzet)